-Applicants with previous hours from another CA barber/cosmetologist school who wish to enroll at Moler Barber & Cosmetology Colleges (satellites, branch, and divisions of Moler Barber College) must submit a written request during the admission process along with a Proof of Training from the previous CA school.
-The transfer and accepted clock hours from another CA institution may be counted in their entirety or as a portion toward the required hours of the same/related program at Moler Barber & Cosmetology Colleges (satellites, branch, and divisions of Moler Barber College).
-If transfer hours are accepted, they will be applied to the end of the program and the student will be contracted for the total program hours at Moler Barber & Cosmetology Colleges (satellites, branch, and divisions of Moler Barber College) minus the transfer hours.
+Applicants with previous hours from another CA barber/cosmetologist school who wish to enroll at Moler Barber & Cosmetology Colleges (satellites, branch, and divisions of Moler Barber College) must submit a written request during the admission process along with proof of training from the previous CA school.
+The transfer and accepted clock hours from another CA institution may be counted in their entirety or as a portion toward the required hours of the same or related program at Moler Barber & Cosmetology Colleges (satellites, branch, and divisions of Moler Barber College).

+These hours will be evaluated based on comparability and applicability, academic preparedness, competencies achieved, and accreditation.
+If transfer hours are accepted, they will be applied to the end of the program, and the student will be contracted for the total program hours at Moler Barber & Cosmetology Colleges minus the transfer hours.
 Students who are financial aid recipients will be disbursed using their normal payment periods as long as there are enough hours.
-Please note: At a minimum, 25 % of the clock hours for the program must be completed at School.
+Please note: At least 25% of the clock hours for the program must be completed at School.
 Moler does not have any articulation or transfer agreements with any other colleges or universities.
-Moler does not award any credit regarding any prior experiential learning.
-Moler does not have any additional charges for evaluating and/or applying approved transfer credits.
+Moler does not award any credit for prior experiential learning.
+Moler does not have any additional fees for evaluating or and/or applying approved transfer credits.